-This Notice of Privacy Practices is effective as of November 15, 2017.
-If you have any questions about this Notice, please contact St. Luke’s Network Compliance Department through the confidential Hotline at 1(855) 9- ETHICS or 1(855)938-4427.
+This Notice of Privacy Practices is effective as of January 1, 2023.
+If you have any questions about this Notice, please contact St. Luke’s Chief Compliance & Privacy Officer through the confidential Compliance & Ethics Hotline at 1(855)-9ETHICS or 1(855)938-4427.

-St. Luke’s is required to give you this Notice to comply with the regulations (the “Privacy Rule”) established under federal laws called the Health Insurance Portability and Accountability Act (“HIPAA”) Privacy Rule and the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
-St. Luke’s is committed to protecting your medical information, including health information protected by HIPAA and other federal and state laws, and using that information appropriately.
+St. Luke’s is required to provide this Notice to comply with the regulations established under federal laws called the Health Insurance Portability and Accountability Act (“HIPAA”) Privacy Rule (the “Privacy Rule”) and the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
+St. Luke’s is required by law to protect your medical information, including Protected Health Information (“PHI”) protected by HIPAA, and other federal and state laws, and using that information appropriately.

 II.
 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION

 The Privacy Rule allows St. Luke’s to use and disclose PHI about you for purposes of treatment, payment, and health care operations without your express permission.
 These include:

 1. Treatment.
 St. Luke’s may use your PHI to provide you with medical treatment or services, to coordinate or manage your health care services, or to facilitate consultation or referrals as part of your treatment.
 For example, a doctor treating you for an injury asks another doctor about your overall health condition.